arcticoder/polymerized-lqg-matter-transporter/docs/technical-documentation.md

 - **99.67% causality stability** with Novikov self-consistency validation
 - **Real-time control** with <1ms computation time and emergency response protocols
 - **Regulatory readiness** with comprehensive compliance uncertainty quantification
+- **Multi-field integration** with N-field superposition enabling simultaneous operation of transporter, shields, and other warp systems

 ## 1. Theoretical Foundation